tgtechy/CountdownGIFGenerator/README.md

 The settings file is located in the folder APPDATA\Roaming\CountdownGIFGenerator.
 For example, if the user is "admin," the folder path and filename is:

-C:\Users\admin\AppData\Roaming\CountdownGIFGenerator\countdown_gif_generator_settings.json
+[Drive Letter]:\Users\admin\AppData\Roaming\CountdownGIFGenerator\countdown_gif_generator_settings.json

 If you want to reset all settings to defaults, simply delete the .json file from the directory.

-Note that you can choose settings that cause differentgraphic elements to overlap and/or fall outside the GIF width.
+Note that you can choose settings that cause different graphic elements to overlap and/or fall outside the GIF width.
 If this happens, simply readjust settings to prevent it.

 # Settings Screen
 ![Alt text](images/2.png)